zachpino/generative-design-workshop-s20/week06/README.md

 #### Listening and Watching II (10 minutes)

 Remember our discussion about all music having already been composed?
-Some [recent, controversial generative music efforts](https://www.musictech.net/news/programmers-generate-every-possible-melody-in-midi-to-prevent-lawsuits/) attempt to supercede some of the mismatches between existing international copyright laws and algorithmic creativity.
+Some [recent, controversial, satirical generative music efforts](https://www.musictech.net/news/programmers-generate-every-possible-melody-in-midi-to-prevent-lawsuits/) attempt to supercede some of the mismatches between existing international copyright laws and algorithmic creativity.
 Any thoughts on this?
 Could we be aiming for the design equivalent?

 ##### Visualization Practice (1 hour, spread out over week)